treverson/bcx/README.md

-# bcx
-Trading engine development repository
+# Trading engine development repository

+The bcx repository contains the master as well as development branches of the Axlantic trading engine project.
+Each collaborator has writing and reading permissions to their development branch while only the Axlantic account, ,administered by Håkan Holmberg, has reading and writing permissions to the master branch.

-# Git / Github instruction s for bcx repository
+## Git / Github instructions for bcx repository

-# First commit of repository

-1 - Create a github repository
-2 - Invite collaborator accounts to the project using the main account (the account that owns the repository).
-You should include your personal user account as one of the collaborator accounts
+These instruction will let you:

+1 - Make your first commit to your development branch

+## Install trading engine dependencies

+The trading engine project is based upon

+In order to make a first commmit you need to do the following

-3 - Accept the invitation with your collaborator account.
+### Accept the invitation from Axlantic with your collaborator account.

-4 - Push the first commit of your local repository to the main account repository 5 - Create one development branch for each collaborator
+You should receive an invitation to collaborate from The Axlantic account that you need to accept.
+Upon acceptin the invitaion you will gain access to you development branch of the bcx repository.

 # Prerequisities

-1 - Invitation from Axlantic to your github account
-2 - Confirmation from you with respect to the invitation 3 - The python package virtualenv.
-On linux, you can install the package using the following command in the terminal.
+The trading engine platform should be developed within a virtual environment, in order to keep track of dependencies.
+In order to setup a virtual environment you need the python package virtualenv which can be installed by the following terminal command:

-sudo pip3 install virtualenv
+'''sudo pip3 install virtualenv'''

-4 - You need git.
+You also need git.
 On ubuntu (linux), git can be installed by issuing the following command in the terminal.

-sudo apt-get install git
+'''sudo apt-get install git'''

 # Push a first test commit to your branch of the bcx repository.